 - nausea or vomiting

-- Wipe down frequently touched or work surfaces before use.
+- Wipe down frequently touched surfaces before use.

 - Wash/sanitize hands frequently.